KenKundert/nestedtext/doc/comments.rst

     # Logging
     log_level: info

-A provider also handles transitions in multiple grouping levels at once -- the diary example, where year and month each get their own header whenever they change:
+A provider also handles transitions in multiple grouping levels at once.
+In the following, year and month comments are added to delineate the entries in a diary:

 .. code-block:: python